iamsuryasonar/webdev-notes/React.md

 A React component should always have pure rendering logic.
 This means that it must return the same output if its props, state, and context haven’t changed.
 By using memo, you are telling React that your component complies with this requirement, so React doesn’t need to re-render as long as its props haven’t changed.
 Even with memo, your component will re-render if its own state changes or if a context that it’s using changes.

-***Minimising props changes:***
+**Minimising props changes:**

 When you use memo, your component re-renders whenever any prop is not shallowly equal to what it was previously.
 This means that React compares every prop in your component with its previous value using the Object.is comparison.
-Note that Object.is(3, 3) is true, but Object.is({}, {}) is false.
+Note that `Object.is(3, 3)` is true, but `Object.is({}, {})` is false.

 To get the most out of memo, minimise the times that the props change.
-For example, if the prop is an object, prevent the parent component from re-creating that object every time by using useMemo:
+For example, if the prop is an object, prevent the parent component from re-creating that object every time by using useMemo (more on it below):

 ```javascript